Not-for-Profit Tax Compliance Resources

 This article compares the IRS's old and current approaches for audit selection, and discusses the effects of eliminating subjectivity from how auditees are identified and selected.

 Compliance Issues for Fundraising Organizations

 Special events generate a great deal of excitement, but they can also result in headaches if compliance issues are overlooked.
-This article summarizes some of the biggest compliance-related challenges associated with special events.
+This article summarizes some of the biggest compliance-related challenges associated with special events and gaming activities.